 Developing design solutions will involve research, ideation, compilation and presentation.
 While exploring design options students will also develop further awareness of the impact of modern technologies on humanity and the environment.

 The course is intended as a solid foundation for Year 11 and 12 subjects:

+- Design (ATAR General)

+Industrial Graphic Arts

-- Design (ATAR General) Certificate III in Engineering (Technical) MEM30505 - Certificate I in Construction CPC10120
+- Certificate I in Construction CPC10120